 We believe that there are essential elements of whole-class guided reading which benefit all pupils.
 Whole-class reading sessions mean that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote.
-Whole class reading at Church Lench CE First School takes place on average 4 times a week in all classes.
 A variety of texts are used including stories, non- fiction, picture texts, graphic novels, poetry, magazines and newspaper reports that will often link with a class topic.

-Pupil’s independent reading books are chosen from our book banded section at their reading level.
+Pupils' independent reading books are chosen from our book banded section at their reading level (please see phonics section).
 Children change their books once they have been shared with teaching staff and / or with adults at home.
 Staff who hear children read at school will comment in the child’s reading diary and the same is expected when parents/ carers hear their child read.
 Our school expectation is that children will read their book at home at least 4 times a week.